-Since term life insurance plans do not build up cash value during the period they are in effect; their coverage cannot be withdrawn at any moment.
+Since term life insurance plans do not build up cash value during the period they are in effect, their coverage cannot be withdrawn at any moment.

 Consider purchasing term life insurance as an alternative to whole life insurance if you are concerned about being able to afford the significantly higher monthly payments associated with whole life insurance.
 Term life insurance policies typically have lower premiums than whole life insurance policies.

 If one looks enough, there are a few parallels between this and vehicle insurance.
-It is unlikely that you will use it, and if you do not, the money you paid for the membership will be seen as having been wasted.
+You will unlikely use it; if you do not, the money you paid for the membership will be seen as having been wasted.

 However, if you do not use it, it will be deemed that you have used it.
 Nevertheless, even if the worst thing that might happen occurs, you will still have control over the situation.